Our Tax Attorneys Got Your Back

 - Innocent spouse: While each spouse is liable for the full amount of taxes due, there are situations where the IRS will grant relief for an innocent spouse.
 If your spouse was responsible for the unpaid or unfiled taxes, you may be able to claim innocent spouse relief.

-Free Consultation With Our Houston Civil and Business Tax Attorneys
+Free Consultation With Our Civil and Business Tax Attorneys

 Whether you need representation as an individual or for your business, we can help you understand your options and assert your rights under the tax law.
-Contact Houston civil and business tax attorneys at Hammond Law Group, PLLC for a free initial consultation.
-Our main office is in Houston, but we maintain satellite offices in Seattle and Mexico.
+Contact 1-844-452-41-65 our civil and business tax attorneys at Pro Tax Counsel for a free initial consultation.